Royal Canin Giant Dog Food receives the Advisor’s second lowest tier rating of 2.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Royal Canin Giant Adult appears to be only an average dog food.
+Judging by its ingredients alone, Royal Canin Giant Dog Food looks like a below average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing an above-average amount of meat.
+When you consider the protein-boosting effect of the wheat gluten and corn gluten meals, this looks like the profile of a dry product containing a moderate amount of meat.

-Royal Canin Giant Adult is a plant-based dry dog food using an above-average amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Royal Canin Giant is a plant-based dry dog food using a moderate amount of chicken by-product or chicken meals as its main sources of animal protein, thus earning the brand 2.5 stars.